01-edu/registry/README.md

 ## Re-launching

-To relaunch art the registry service you can simply run the `restartRegistry.sh` script.
+To relaunch the registry service, you can run the `restartRegistry.sh` script.

 ```bash
 cd /opt/registry
 ./restartRegistry.sh
 ```

+## Reasons

+### Why - Context

+- Docker Hub is taking a very long time to build (up to half an hour)
+- Now rate limits the pulls
+- Is quite easy to re-implement

+### What - Solution

+Deploying a web server, a registry (as a Docker container), and an automated build service on a dedicated server guarantees unlimited pulls & fast builds.

+### How - Decision

+Following the [official guide](https://docs.docker.com/registry) but using [Caddy](https://caddyserver.com) to handle HTTPS (because it's easier), authentication (because it's easier) and proxy to the service.